 If for any other reason the student is unable to complete an assignment by the due date, they must make arrangements with the teacher for an extension of the due date prior to the date that the assignment is due.
 If no arrangement is made, an email will be sent home (for students in Grades 9-11) to the parents describing the missing assignment.
-The student then has seven days to make arrangements with the teacher or a mark of zero will be entered for the assignment in the student's grades.
+The student then has seven days to make arrangements with the teacher or a mark of zero will be entered for the assignment in the student's grades until active steps are taken by the student to resolve the situation.

-Work will not be accepted after the last day of classes in the term in which it was assigned.
+Work will not be accepted after the last day of classes in the term in which it was due.
 Ultimately, the professional judgment of the teacher and the individual circumstances of each student will determine how late or missing assignments are considered in each course.
 The Faculty at TWS is strongly committed to facilitating students' ability to demonstrate their achievement of course expectations.
-In accordance with the Ministry of

-Education recommendations regarding late submission of work, teachers are committed to pursuing a number of strategies to ensure timely submission of work.
+In accordance with the Ministry of Education recommendations regarding late submission of work, teachers are committed to pursuing a number of strategies to ensure timely submission of work.
 These include: